lucas-versini/Denoising-score-matching-for-diffusion-models/Paper_experiments/README.md

 - `config` folder
 Contains several configuration files for different experiments.
 More details are provided at the beginning of each file.

+- `notebook` folder
+Contains a notebook to train a model using Denoising Score Matching.
+This notebook is a simplified version of the rest of the code.
+Its main goal is to simplify the code to make it understandable more easily, but it is much less efficient than the rest of the code.

 ## How to use